 Carolyn is the creative force behind her production company, Demure Duchess Pictures.
 She is a Celebrity Spokesperson for Auxilia Italia, an international charitable organization focused on assisting women and children.

-She is a Celebrity Spokesperson for Auxilia Italia, an international charitable organization focused on assisting women and children internationally.
-She has overcome personal obstacles, including losing over 110 pounds.
-Her perseverance, down to earth nature and unique sense of humor have earned her a strong following on social media.
-She has attracted international attention and been featured in online publications, print magazines, talk shows, podcasts and radio shows around the globe.
+Carolyn has overcome personal obstacles, including losing over 110 pounds over two decades ago.
+Her perseverance, down to earth nature and unique sense of humor have earned her a strong following on social media, with over 88,000 followers on Twitter and 10,000 on Instagram.
+She has been featured in over 80 interviews, in online publications, print magazines, talk shows, podcasts and radio shows around the globe.